Globals

 Loading "Intro to Globals"

 At its core, mocking is a dependency-management technique.
-Whether you depend on things like date and time, particular built-in APIs or globals, other modules or calls to third-party services—knowing which dependencies to allow in a test affects the type and scope of that test.
+Whether you depend on things like date and time, particular built-in APIs or globals, other modules or calls to third-party servicesโknowing which dependencies to allow in a test affects the type and scope of that test.

 All dependencies you encounter can be divided into two groups:

-• Explicit dependencies (things you import() yourself);
+- Explicit dependencies (things you

-• Implicit dependencies (i.e. globals).
+yourself); - Implicit dependencies (i.e. globals).

-In this exercise, you learn how to mock global dependencies.
-Those are implicit since you don't import them manually and instead get them from the globalThis object of your environment, most commonly just referencing them by their name.
+In this exercise, you will learn how to mock global dependencies.
+These are implicit since you don't import them manually and instead get them from the

 ^^^^^^^ ^^^^^^^

-Above is a quick example of the global console object printing a message that contains an environment variable taken from another global process object and its env property.
+object printing a message that contains an environment variable taken from another globalprocess

 Globals are also not limited to built-in native APIs, as you can create your own variables and expose them globally in your application!